anyoptimization/pymoo/docs/source/algorithms/moo/unsga3.md

 The algorithm is implemented based on <cite data-cite="unsga3"></cite>.
 NSGA-III selects parents randomly for mating.
 It has been shown that tournament selection performs better than random selection.
 The *U* stands for *unified* and increases NSGA-III's performance by introducing tournament pressure.

-The mating selections works as follows:
+The mating selection works as follows:

 +++